Tranding Wedding Bands

 While round diamonds remain the most common diamond, fancy diamond accents are increasingly gaining favor.
 Simply defined, fancy cut diamonds are diamonds that are not round in form.
 Diamond accents in the shape of a pear or a marquise are very popular.
 Their elegant contours are both feminine and refined, and they go with a variety of engagement ring types seamlessly.

 Which is your favorite wedding band style?
-You can even go for a simple wedding band of gold, silver, or platinum.
-Anything you choose but do remember that it should match your engagement ring.
+You can even go for a simple wedding band of gold, silver, or platinum—anything you choose but do remember that it should match your engagement ring.
+While trending wedding bands change regularly there are always classic ring styles to fall back on also.